nauam/Courses/docs/learning/howto/config-sn-nodesource.md

 # Configure ServiceNow CMDB Node Source

-The ServiceNow&reg; Node Source brings CMDB entries into QW Control as Nodes.
+The ServiceNow&reg; Node Source brings CMDB entries into Rundeck as Nodes.
 This exercise shows how to configure and use some key features of that Node Source.

 ## PreRequisites